leloq/BessBidder/README.md

 ### Create `.env` file for credentials:

 This file manages all access credentials for the database and APIs.
-Specify them before starting to work with the notebook. *IMPORTANT NOTE*: EPEX Spot data is not open-source and for you to use the notebook, you will have to have bought the data.
+Specify them before starting to work with the notebook.
+A free ENTSO-E API key can be requested at [ENTSO-E Transparency Platform](https://uat-transparency.entsoe.eu/content/static_content/Static%20content/web%20api/how_to_get_security_token.html). *IMPORTANT NOTE*: EPEX Spot data is not open-source and for you to use the notebook, you will have to have bought the data.

 ```env
 ENTSOE_API_KEY=...